MakeSchool-Tutorials/Makestagram-Swift-V3/P18-Liking-Posts/content.md

 It might not be immediately obvious why we need an additional `like_count` for each post.
 Instead, couldn't we read all of the likes a post has from the `postLikes` node and sum the number of children?
 Can you think of any reasons why a `like_count` would be useful?

-Although, it's not immediately obvious, a `like_count` is an read optimization that allows us to know the number of likes a post has just by reading from the `posts` node.
+Adding `like_count` is a read optimization that allows us to know the number of likes a post has just by reading from the `posts` node.
 This also prevents us from:

 - having to make two network requests to display a post
 - reading all likes into memory (imagine if a user had a couple million likes!)